 What Are Scallions?

-Scallions are young onions that have not formed a bulb yet as mature onions.
+Scallions are young onions that have not formed a bulb onion yet as mature onions.

-Identified by their tender green leaves and white base and root they have a mild flavor.
+Identified by their tender green stalks and white base and root they have a mild flavor.

 Left to grow these onions will develop into a yellow onion, with the leaves drying out.

-However there are some varieties of green onions that have been specifically bred to never form bulbs, and are grown just as scallions.
+However, there are some varieties of green onions that have been specifically bred to never form white bulbs.

 Scallions vs Green Onions